ShreyKumar/StudyCat/deliverable-01/iteration-01.plan.md

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.
+No specific roles and responsibilities assigned for this stage.

 #### Events

-Online meeting - Very productive meeting discussing potential ideas with team members.
+Online meeting - Discussing potential ideas with team members.

 #### Artifacts